MtnBiker/historical-streets-la/ImplementationNotes.md

  - Looking through streets.js.
 Need to take stuff out of showMap that doesn't happen until overlay maps are added

 jQuery UI needed by Leaflet.OpacityControls (slider)

+**JavaScript program flow.intaglio** to see how the parts fit together